Join us for the premiere of Contraflow!

 • Caitlin Wonsowski

 Caitlin Wonsowski (they/she) is a Chicago-based emerging dance maker and performer.
-Since achieving their Bachelor of Arts in Dance from Columbia College Chicago in 2024, they have been working as a freelance artist, doing improvisational performances, and working under choreographers such as Phillip Wood, Sara Wagonmaker, and kt williams.
+Since achieving their Bachelor of Arts in Dance from Columbia College Chicago in 2024, they have been working as a freelance artist, doing improvisational performances, and working under choreographers such as Phillip Wood and kt williams.
 They were selected to perform in pieces by Hanna DiLorenzo and Shota Miyoshi in New Dances 2025, and in The Seldoms performance of Superbloom POP! at the Chicago Botanical Gardens.
-Their choreography focuses on research based in the intersection of psychology and movement.
+They recently have been a performing artist with Khecari, under Jonathan Meyer and Julia Antonick.
+Their choreography focuses on research, based in the intersection of psychology and movement.
 A collaborative artist, they have choreographed works such as “Upraise of Uncertainty” with Wyatt Sutter and “Echoes of Conditioning”.
-Since 2024, they have been developing an evening length work-in-process,“Sixty-Five 14” made in partnership with Najah Iman, which has been featured at several Midwest dance festivals, and plans to be premiered in the summer of 2026.
+Since 2024, they have been developing an evening length work-in-process,“Sixty-Five 14” made in partnership with Najah Iman, which has been featured at several Midwest dance festivals, and will premiere July 2026.

 Photo by Peter Hinsdale